 Mental Health for Musicians

 At the core of our non-profit mission is to reduce suicide in our music community.
-For the last three years, Boise Hive Mental Health Coordinator Anne Padilla and volunteers have paired musicians in need of counseling with volunteer licensed mental health counselors.
+For the last four years, Boise Hive Mental Health Coordinator Anne Padilla and volunteers have paired musicians in need of counseling with volunteer licensed mental health counselors.

 Fundraising During COVID 19

 Almost all of our fundraising efforts are centered around live music events, but all of these events have been postponed or cancelled this year due to COVID-19.
 Performance opportunities are down, need for rehearsal space is down and our normal revenue is down 70% since March.

 Without the funds to keep this space open, our role as a music community center connecting musicians to the resources they need is in jeopardy.
 We don’t want to lose the Boise hive, especially in the midst of the additional stresses due to COVID-19.
 The Boise Hive needs your help to get through this!